pyfibers package¶

 - Raises:

-AssertionError – If input array sizes or monotonicity checks fail.
+ValueError – If input array sizes or monotonicity checks fail, or if potential coordinates don’t span the fiber coordinates.

 - resample_potentials_3d(potentials, potential_coords, center=False, inplace=False)¶